S Plan Heating Systems

 A great advantage of S plan systems over Y plan systems is the opportunity to have more than two zones.
 Instead of just having one zone for the hot water cylinder and one for the radiators, you can use another 2 port valve with its own controlling thermostat and power.
 This is ideal if you have an under-floor heating system that you want to control separately.

 Where to buy 2 Port Valves:

 Buying 2 port valves online is relatively simple.
-We found a few suppliers that deliver them next day.
+You can buy one here.

 Problems with S plan heating systems: